PH Design and Construction 5 Star Google Reviews

 PH Design team members in safety gear review home plans by a newly built house at sunset, with materials and equipment onsite.

 Want to build a custom home in Northeast Ohio?
-A new house in Ohio costs between $200,000 to $450,000 without the land.
-The land itself adds about $69,600 per acre to your budget, which you should know before making any plans.
+A new house in Ohio costs between $200,000 to $700,000 depending on finish level, without the land.
+The land itself adds about $25,000-$150,000+ per acre for residential buildable lots in the region, with rural parcels running significantly lower — something valuable to know before making any plans.

 These numbers don’t paint the complete picture.
 Your final costs can change by a lot based on where you build, what materials you choose, and your design preferences.
 Cities like Columbus and Cleveland tend to cost more because more people want to build there.